RaVoTTi/Second-Brain/BooksV1/Books/The Idiot.md

-Certainly!
 Below you'll find a detailed summary of "The Idiot" by Fyodor Dostoevsky, followed by a concise summary.

 ### Detailed Summary